During the lease term in Dunn Loring

 - Perform maintenance or decorate,

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental.
-However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental home.
+However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to harass tenants in Dunn Loring.
-Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a handy source for landlords in Dunn Loring
+a handy reference for rental investors in Dunn Loring

 - Collections and evictions